-Everything in universe tries to attain stability by lowering their energy.
+Everything in the universe tries to attain stability by lowering their energy.
 This can be achieved by various physical and chemical processes.
 All reactions proceed unit they reach certain minimum energy in accordance with its surroundings.
 They reach the state where there is no visible change in the system and remain that way unless disturbed.
 This state is called equilibrium.
-In this state, the rate of forward reaction is equal to the rate of backward reaction.
+In this state, the rate of the forward reaction is equal to the rate of backward reaction.

 Equilibrium involving Dissolution of Solid or Gases in Liquids: